-Time Explanation t 9 Time required to stop the axis for a STOP A. Note: Each a betwee axis must be measured during commissioning (start-up) to determine the distance that it travels on the limit switch being violated and it coming to a standstill.
+Time Explanation t 9 Time required to stop the axis for a STOP A. Note: Each axis must be measured during commissioning (start-up) to determine the distance that it travels between the limit switch being violated and it coming to a standstill.